zeon-studio-portal/barry-portfolio-nextjs/content/sections/testimonials.md

     company: Energize
     quote: >-
-      “Barry is an energetic speaker and consultant and blew my clients away during an workshop we held in Amsterdam.
-Highly recommended.”
+      “Barry is an energetic speaker and consultant and blew my clients away during a workshop we held in Amsterdam.”
 draft: false
 ---